 Sarah had a vague feeling ‘that God was out there somewhere’.
 Her life changed after her boyfriend became a Christian and encouraged her with beautiful flowers to go to church!
 Romance is still alive!

 When I was young, I loved nature and enjoyed looking after animals.
 My parents encouraged me and told me that God made the stars and things, so I had a feeling that God was out there somewhere.
 We went to church at Christmas and Easter and I was fascinated with the baby Jesus and enjoyed some of the songs.
 I had no real concept of who God was and certainly didn’t know that I could talk to him anywhere, at anytime.

 1. The Gideons came to our school and gave each person a little Bible.
-I read it a few times before it was forgotten, and lay unnoticed.
+I read it a few times before it was laid aside and forgotten.

-2. A retreat that I went to in high school, at which we reflected about our lives, talked together in small groups, and looked at the beauty of the night sky.
+2. A school retreat where we reflected about our lives, talked together in small groups, and looked at the beauty of the night sky.

 3. A letter from an old friend with lots of references to God that I didn’t understand, and an invitation to a Billy Graham Crusade in Brisbane.
-I refused – a decision I regret now!
+I refused – a decision I now regret.

 Watching over me

 Looking back, I believe that God was actually watching over me.
 For example, I was involved in a serious car accident at nineteen.
 The car I was driving was written off, but I escaped with no serious injuries.
 And there were other situations in which I could have been harmed but wasn’t.
 All coincidence?
 Perhaps, but I don’t think so.
 After finishing high school, I enjoyed new opportunities to explore life but I was also surprised to find that school had provided a relatively ‘cushy’ environment.
 I started nursing and enjoyed the challenges as well as meeting new and interesting people.
 A friend invited me to a Christian group for nurses.
 I found them to be lovely, friendly people but I didn’t go back.